-School/College: School of Agricultural and Environmental Science

-Graduate Coordinator: Rosa Purcell Email: purcellr@ncat.edu Phone: 336-285-3630

-Department Chair: Valerie L. Giddings Email: vlgiddin@ncat.edu Phone: 336-334-7850
+School/College: School of Agricultural and Environmental Science Degree(s) Offered: Master of Arts in Teaching Graduate Coordinator: Valerie Jarvis McMillan Email: vmcmilla@ncat.edu Department Chair: Dr. Jane Walker Email: walkerj@ncat.edu

 The Master of Arts in Teaching in Family and Consumer Sciences prepares students to 1) master the knowledge, skills and dispositions required for the Family and Consumer Sciences license; 2) analyze theoretical perspectives and current research, to conduct research and to apply this knowledge toward reflective, evidence-based practice in teaching and working with families; and 3) assume diverse professional and leadership roles in a wide variety of educational and community settings.
 The program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction.